panyam/astgen/README.md

  - Monolith header file: A single .h file that would contain all class definitions along with their implementations.
  - Two files: Broken down into one header file (containing all the interface/class declarations) and an implementation file (containing all the class/implementation definitions).
- - One file per class: One single header file per class that contains both the interface as well as implementation.
  - Two files per class: Each class with its own header and implementation files.

 There could be several other layouts depending on the needs of the project.
 All these layouts inherit from the ASTLayout base.
 The ASTLayout base has the following methods: